 Checking in with you about missing homework that’s dragging your grade into the mud?
 That’s love.
 That’s parenting.

 Insisting you pitch in and do some chores to help make this household hum?
 That’s love.
 That’s parenting.

 Limiting your use of the tiny computers you hold in your hands (that we PAY FOR!) that ruin the C-curves in your necks and give you access to the whole of the frightening and hurtful world so that you can rest your brain and lower your anxiety level?

 So much love and parenting in that.

-Demanding you get amazingly good at gratitude and at recognizing those that go out of their way for you, at giving back, at paying it forward, you guessed it: more love, more parenting.
+Demanding you get amazingly good at gratitude and at recognizing those who go out of their way for you, at giving back, at paying it forward?
+You guessed it: more love, more parenting.

 Having rules, setting boundaries, creating expectations?
 Then painstakingly and consistently enforcing all of the above?
 Oodles of love and parenting in that.

 The desire to see you become humble and kind, generous and inclusive, forgiving, capable, motivated, ambitious, self-sufficient, free-thinking adults that know right from wrong, who own up to it if you falter?
 That’s love.
 That’s parenting.

 Taking the easier road by turning the other cheek, ignoring you, failing to guide you and shape you?
 Or succumbing to the heart-wrenching worry that you won’t like us anymore if we exercise discipline when it’s warranted?
 Giving up or quitting on you?